Walls of Words

 2005 BA, English, Rhodes College

-2024 Huntington-Oxford Fellowship; Lincoln College, University of Oxford (UK) (one-month residency in college with privileges)
+2024 Huntington-Oxford Exchange Fellowship, Lincoln College, University of Oxford (one-month research fellowship and in-college residence)

 2024 Faculty Research Support Grant, Northwestern State University of Louisiana ($1000)